Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 The Favorite package contains the following:
 * **Entity Object:** Favorite
 * **Control Objects:**
-    * Favorite Lister: Retrieve all of a User's Favorites to display the related Sublet listings.
+    * Favorite Lister: Retrieve all of a User's Favorites to display the related Sublet listings
-    * Favorite Manager: Create and destroy Favorite entities.
+    * Favorite Manager: Create and destroy Favorite entities
 * **Border Objects:**
-    * Favorites List: Displays a list of favorites belonging to a user.
+    * Favorites List: Displays a list of favorites belonging to a user

 The Sublet Search UI will display whether a Sublet listing has been "Favorited", and will access the Favorites Manager.